Menu

 One of the clearest shifts in granite design for 2026 is the move towards lighter, calmer surfaces.
 In place of busier traditional patterns, homeowners are choosing white and neutral-toned granite that feels softer, cleaner and more refined within the overall kitchen scheme.

-Colonial White and River White are strong examples of this direction, offering a brighter natural stone look with gentle movement rather than dense speckling.
+New Ivory and River White are strong examples of this direction, offering a brighter natural stone look with gentle movement rather than dense speckling.
 These granites work particularly well in kitchens where the aim is to keep the space open, balanced and architectural while still benefiting from the depth and authenticity of real stone.

 Why lighter granite is returning